-Your first home is among the most important – and potentially most expensive – purchases you’ll ever make.
+Your First-Time Homebuyers is among the most important – and potentially most expensive – purchases you’ll ever make.
 As such, it stands to reason that it’s not a purchase you’ll want to regret.
 Given how much capital the average home purchase requires, it’s in every homebuyer’s best interest to do as much prep work as possible before committing to buy.
 Failing to treat this purchase with due seriousness stands to result in considerable buyer’s remorse – which isn’t something anyone wants to feel when it comes to investments of this magnitude.
 In the interest of providing yourself with a pleasant, low-stress homebuying experience, make an effort to avoid the following mistakes.

 Doing No Location Research